ultrahorizon/UH-VPN-Docs/README.md

 Head over to [issues](https://github.com/ultrahorizon/UH-VPN-Docs/issues/new/choose) and create a new one by using one of the pre-made templates to describe your question/bug/request.
 Our development team aim to respond within two days.

+### Issue tags:

+We track issues using multiple tags and each one has a specific meaning in relation to an issue you file and it's important you understand what each one means so that you can understand how your issue is being handled.
+Please see this [list](https://github.com/ultrahorizon/UH-VPN-Docs/labels) for descriptions of all of our tags.

 ## Building the docs locally

 - Clone the repo: